 Users create an encrypted “Signal Profile” — a name and picture that they set up within the app.
 First names are required, but people can use a nickname, single character, or an emoji as their identifier.

 “Message Requests” give users the option to block, delete, or accept messages from somebody trying to get in touch with them.
 Users can see the name and photo of the person trying to message them in individual conversations.
 For group conversations, users can identify who is in the chat prior to joining, giving them better control over who they are talking to.

 Signal’s Recent Rise in Popularity

-The protests surrounding George Floyd‘s murder earlier this year started Signal’s sudden rise.
+The protests surrounding George Floyd‘s murder last year year started Signal’s sudden rise.
 Because it’s easier to keep group communications private on Signal — unlike Facebook, Instagram or TikTok which can be monitored by law enforcement — many sought out Signal as a way to safely and securely organize protests.

 Signal addressed the heightened use during this time in a blog post.
 They wrote, “Many of the people and groups who are organizing for that change are using Signal to communicate, and we’re working hard to keep up with the increased traffic.
 We’ve also been working to figure out additional ways we can support everyone in the street right now.”

 The app also announced a new feature that made it easy to blur faces in photos, and an initiative to distribute face coverings to those protesting on the streets.

 However, that same security and privacy many activists seek out in Signal may become a cause of concern for parents of teens using the app.